Frau Faust: Publication

 In North America, the manga was licensed for English release by Kodansha USA.
-The five volumes were released from September 26, 2017 to November 6, 2018.
+The five volumes were released from September 26, 2017, to November 6, 2018.

-Volume list
+Volumes

 Reception

 In 2020, Frau Faust was one of the manga titles that ranked on the "Top 10 Graphic Novels for Teens" by the Young Adult Library Services Association (YALSA) of the American Library Association.